 Watch four teams compete “Amazing Race”-style, following clues and complete challenges as they race across the country to meet unknown relatives.
 (Producers discovered the relatives through DNA testing.)
-View its nine seasons for free on the BYUtv website or look here for cable/satellite services and TV streaming apps that offer it.
+View its ten seasons for free on the BYUtv website or look here for cable/satellite services and TV streaming apps that offer it.

 10. Roots Less Traveled

 Ancestry.com debuted this series in 2020, and season four premiered in January 2022.
 The show is designed for teenagers, and follows pairs of family members as they travel together and discover their shared family history.
 Like “A New Leaf” before it (see above), “Roots Less Traveled” airs during NBC’s Saturday morning “The More You Know” block.
 You can watch episodes on NBC.com.

 This American version of the British show of the same name accompanies a celebrity on a journey to archives and ancestral hometowns.
 The show first aired on NBC in 2010 before switching to TLC, and returned to NBC for season 11 in July 2022.
 Stream seasons 5 through 10 on TLC’s site with a cable subscription, or the newest season (which NBC calls “season 4”) on NBC’s website or Peacock.